 We also have several programs and partners that will help provide the needed items to the children so the CASA volunteer doesn’t have to pay out of pocket.
 In addition to our toy closet, we also partner with organizations like Pop-Up Birthday and Foster Angels so children and families get the help they need.
 On special occasions or in cases of specific need, CASA does have a fund for some of these direct purchases.

 But what about travel, you ask?
 After our volunteers have gone through training and have been appointed to a case, they are expected to visit the child or children they are appointed to at least once a month.
-If the child is placed farther than 180 miles from the capital of Texas, our volunteers are only required to visit once every six months.
-Our volunteers are responsible for paying transportation costs like gas and parking when visiting a child that is placed closer than 180 miles from the capital.
+If the child is placed farther than 180 miles from the capitol of Texas, our volunteers are only required to visit once every six months.
+Our volunteers are responsible for paying transportation costs like gas and parking when visiting a child that is placed within 180 miles from the capitol.
 If they need to fly out of state for a child visit, we at CASA can help with reimbursement.
 During these in-person visits, we ask that CASA volunteers not spend more than $25 per visit on a child.
-This money usually goes towards meals and outings during the visit.**
+This money usually goes towards meals and outings during the visit.*